Skip to Content

 Only 1/3 of the way done with this epic list of things to do in Moab, Utah, and I’m sure you’re already collecting ideas for your visit.
 My very favorite is up next…

 Canyonlands National Park is huge, and the section of the park closest to Moab is called the Island in the Sky District.
-I was lucky enough to spend several days hiking here and I can’t say enough good things about it!
+I’ve been lucky enough to spend several days hiking here across multiple trips to Moab, and I can’t say enough good things about it!

 Here are the Canyonlands National Park highlights you can’t miss:

 Looking for more?
-Check out this article for the 10 best hikes in Canyonlands National Park.
+Check out more of my favorite hikes in this guide for the 10 best hikes in Canyonlands National Park.

 This area of southeast Utah is known for outdoor adventures, so you won’t find big-name shopping stores here.
 But there are some fun spots to shop in downtown Moab.
 You’ll find boutique shops full of souvenirs, clothing and sports apparel.